-- The host can also spotlight up to 9 participants. - Remember that if a sign interpreter is present they will also need to be spotlight or have the interpreter in a separate Zoom to allow those who want/need signed interpretation to navigate screen viewing.
-For information on setting up Language Interpretation (including Signed Languages) visit the section of the guide specifically on Signed Language Interpretation. - Introduce transcribers/interpreters and tools for communication, including nonverbal feedback and reactions. - · Inform participants that hot keys and keyboard shortcuts are available and how to use them. - · Notify participants if the session will be recorded. - The in-meeting chat of any recorded session should also be saved. - The host should be aware of the recording layout before starting. - Paid subscribers, including Uiowa accounts, can record to the cloud rather than their local machine. - · Inform participants if/when they are muted/unmuted by the host. - Specify how participants may submit questions (i.e., nonverbal response/reaction; in chat; unmute; Q&A feature if webinar) and when questions will be answered (i.e., as they are submitted; at end). - Consider having users turn off their video if/when they are not speaking to conserve bandwidth, especially if they are experiencing connectivity issues. - · Review any specific community rules (ex., code of conduct).
+- · Instruct participants on how to turn on closed captioning and pin a participant's video. - The host can also spotlight up to 9 participants. - Remember that if an sign interpreter is present they will also need to be spotlight or have the interpreter in a separate Zoom to allow those who want/need signed interpretation to navigate screen viewing. - Introduce transcribers/interpreters and tools for communication, including nonverbal feedback and reactions. - · Inform participants that hot keys and keyboard shortcuts are available and how to use them. - · Notify participants if the session will be recorded. - The in-meeting chat of any recorded session should also be saved. - The host should be aware of the recording layout before starting. - Paid subscribers, including Uiowa accounts, can record to the cloud rather than their local machine. - · Inform participants if/when they are muted/unmuted by the host. - Specify how participants may submit questions (i.e., nonverbal response/reaction; in chat; unmute; Q&A feature if webinar) and when questions will be answered (i.e., as they are submitted; at end). - Consider having users turn off their video if/when they are not speaking to conserve bandwidth, especially if they are experiencing connectivity issues. - · Review any specific community rules (ex., code of conduct).